 But to save the royal face, the emperor turned down Law Minister’s request to investigate further.
 As a punishment, he just lowered Prince Yu’s status from Duky of Seven Beads to Duke of Double Beads.

 Law Minister was very upset, so Cultural Minister invited him to have a drink at his home office.
 “His Majesty has his concern, such as the reputation of the monarch and stability of the social order,” Cultural Minister tried to appease the Law Minister.

 “The key issue is not here.
-From beginning to the end, all His Majesty cared about is whether Prince Yu treated on him; he did not even mention once the 160 lives lost in the fire.
-And look at Prince Yu, he exhibited not a slightest remorse for what he did to his victims.
-Apart from the power, what else they really care about?
+From beginning to end, all His Majesty cared about is whether Prince Yu treated him; he did not even mention the 160 lives lost in the fire.
+And look at Prince Yu, he exhibited not the slightest remorse for what he did to his victims.
+Apart from the power, what else do they really care about?
 I’m totally disillusioned with the kingdom’s doomed reality.”

 “You’re wrong,” the Cultural Minister said.
 “Precisely because the kingdom’s political situation is so dark, we must not be discouraged.
 It needs us to fight and to make a change.
 Besides, we still have Prince Jing.”

-Prince Jing couldn’t wait to hear General Wei Zheng to tell him in person what happened at Plum Hill 13 years ago where 70,000 Red Flame Armies were perished.
-So as soon as Mei Changsu slightly recovered, he organised a secret meeting at his residence attened by General Wei Zheng, Prince Jing, Royal Guard Meng Zhi and General Lie.
+Prince Jing couldn’t wait to hear General Wei Zheng tell him in person what happened at Plum Hill 13 years ago where 70,000 Red Flame Armies perished.
+So as soon as Mei Changsu slightly recovered, he organised a secret meeting at his residence attended by General Wei Zheng, Prince Jing, Royal Guard Meng Zhi and General Lie.